jpniederer/Dev-eryday/_drafts/2017-9-17-Weekly-Update-September-10-16.markdown

 ---
 I've now got a full year check in streak on GitHub.
 It started back last September when I started building SimpleHealthTracking.
 Lately I've been getting a lot of check ins from the React Nanodegree program.
 The streak has ben an amazing chance to commit a daily practice.
 The streak pushes me keep at it day in and day out.
 Some days are more productive than others, but as long as there is a little progress each day the process is working.

 This week I completed the the [Advanced Defensive Programming Techniques][adp] course.
 The course was great.
+On the React front, the React Native portion of the [React Nanodegree][rnd] went live.
+I'm working my way through it and currently a couple of sections in.

 Finished
 --------